 - $600 PhD students and Post doc researchers

 To register, please send an email to email@example.com

-The Delft Summer School on Polymer and Surfactant Enhanced Oil Recovery is organized by the Department of Geoscience and Engineering.
+The Delft Summer School on Carbon Capture Utilization and Storage (CCUS) is organized by the Department of Geoscience and Engineering.

 For questions and registration please contact: